Glossary

 Editor’s note on how the data is counted and displayed:

-- Gun related murders do not count towards shot and wounded metric.
+- Gun related homicides do not count towards shot and wounded metric.

 The Chicago Police Department’s definitions for violent and property related criminal acts are as follows: